thibautjombart/ervebocosts/README.md

 - `contact_traced`: if the cost item was recorded during an outbreak, the number of contacts traced
 - `cost_category`: the type of activity the cost corresponds to
+- `cost_category`: finer-grain precisions on the activity the cost corresponds to
 - `cost_summary`: a text-summary of the cost estimates and confidence intervals, if available, including currency used
 - `cost_estimate`: the numerical value of the central estimate of the